Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 Hezbollah hits back with rockets as it declares an ‘open-ended battle’ with Israel

-NAHARIYA, Israel (AP) — Hezbollah launched more than 100 rockets early Sunday across northern Israel, with some landing near the city of Haifa, as Israel launched hundreds of strikes on Lebanon.
+NAHARIYA, Israel (AP) — Hezbollah fired over 100 rockets early Sunday across northern Israel, with some landing near the city of Haifa, as Israel launched hundreds of strikes on Lebanon.
 A Hezbollah leader declared an “open-ended battle” was underway as both sides appeared to be spiraling closer toward all-out war.

 The overnight rocket barrage was in response to Israeli attacks in Lebanon that have killed dozens, including a veteran Hezbollah commander, and an unprecedented attack targeting the group’s communications devices.
 Air raid sirens across northern Israel sent hundreds of thousands of people scrambling into shelters.

-Hezbollah’s deputy leader Naim Kassem said the rocket attack was just the beginning of what’s now an ″open-ended battle” with Israel.

-“We admit that we are pained.
-We are humans.
-But as we are pained — you will also be pained,” Kassem said at the funeral of top Hezbollah commander Ibrahim Akil.

-One rocket struck near a residential building in Kiryat Bialik, a city near Haifa, wounding at least three people and setting buildings and cars ablaze.
-Israel’s Magen David Adom rescue service said four people were wounded by shrapnel in the barrage.
+One struck near a residential building in Kiryat Bialik, a city near Haifa, wounding at least three people and setting buildings and cars ablaze.
+Israel’s Magen David Adom rescue service said four people were wounded.

-Avi Vazana raced to a shelter with his wife and 9-month-old baby before he heard the rocket hitting in Kiryat Bialik.
+Avi Vazana raced to a shelter with his wife and 9-month-old baby before he heard the rocket hitting.
 Then he went back outside to see if anyone was hurt.

 “I ran without shoes, without a shirt, only with pants.
 I ran to this house when everything was still on fire to try to find if there are other people,” he said.

-Lebanon’s Health Ministry said that three people were killed and another four wounded in Israeli strikes near the border, without saying whether they were civilians or combatants.
+Lebanon’s Health Ministry said three people were killed and four wounded in Israeli strikes near the border, without saying whether they were civilians or combatants.

 Hezbollah responds to unprecedented blows

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”